A North American Conservation Success

 Extirpation east of the Mississippi

-Dr. Joseph Hickey's landmark 1964 survey documents zero successful peregrine nests east of the Mississippi River.
-What was once a common sight on every Appalachian cliff is gone.
+Dr. Joseph Hickey's landmark 1964 survey documents zero successful peregrine nests east of the Mississippi River.5 What was once a common sight on every Appalachian cliff is gone.

 1970

-Cornell raptor biologist and falconer Dr. Tom Cade launches The Peregrine Fund with a single mission: breed and release peregrines back into the wild.
-North American falconers donate their personal birds to start the captive population.
+Cornell Lab of Ornithology raptor biologist and falconer Dr. Tom Cade, working with a community of falconers and biologists, launches a captive-breeding and release program with a single mission: breed and release peregrines back into the wild.
+North American falconers donate their personal birds to start the captive population.1

 1972